 All these are interchangeable in the recipe.
 Of course, they will give a different taste, but they serve the same purpose.
-Usually, Curaçaos and Triple Secs are based on sugar cane alcohol.
+Usually, Curaçaos and Triple Secs are based on sugar cane alcohol and around 40% abv.
 Grand Marnier is also an orange liqueur, but made with brandy.
 This will heavily influence the taste of your cocktail so watch out.

 Basically, we are talking about Orange Liqueur as a group name.
 These are liqueurs, where citrus orange peels are being used as a base ingredient in the distillation process.
 Between the different brands, there are differences in types of oranges used, the combination of different oranges, what kind of alcohol is used, and of course all the other ingredients (sugar, herbs etc.) that ultimately comprise a recipe for an orange liqueur.